Wael-Yassir/ContactBook/README.md

 - Microsoft.Xaml.Behaviors (Version 1.1.0.0)

 ## Project Structure:
-The projects contsists of two major parts, **ContactBook.Data** and **ContactBook.WPF**.
+The project consists of two major parts, **ContactBook.Data** and **ContactBook.WPF**.
 - **ContactBook.Data**:
   - *Console Application* as it has a helper class to generate mock JSON DB file.
   - Contains the main models (contact.cs), and validation.
 - **ContactBook.WPF:
-  - Contains the services that calls the DB to read and write the data.
+  - Contains the service that calls the DB to read and write the data.
   - Contains Views, ViewModels.

 ## Project Key Points: